kyma-project/kyma/docs/helm-broker/03-03-create-addons-repo.md

 ## The index yaml file

-Your remote addons repository can contain many addons defined in index `.yaml` files.
-Depending on your needs and preferences, you can create one or more index yaml files to categorize your addons.
-In the `index.yaml` file, provide an entry for every single addon from your addons repository.
-The `index.yaml` file must have the following structure:
+Your remote addons repository can contain many addons defined in index files.
+Depending on your needs and preferences, you can create one or more index files to categorize your addons.
+In the index file, provide an entry for every single addon from your addons repository.
+The index file must have the following structure:
 ```
 apiVersion: v1
 entries: